aimof/beginners-guide-to-machine-learning/README.md

 ### Required knowledge

-If you want to learn about required knowledge, please read (this page)[./English/requirements.md].
+If you want to learn about required knowledge, please read [requirements.md](./English/requirements.md).

 * Math
   * Linear Algebra